loglux/allmypayslips/README.md

 # Payslip Fetcher

-This script allows you to fetch payslips from an online portal.
+This script allows you to fetch all your payslips, P60 and P11D forms from rsmuk.com portal.

 ## Prerequisites